hiveot/hub/transports/README.md

 ### Response Message

-Responses serve to notify a single client of the result of a request.
+Responses serve to provide a client the progress or result of a request.

 Response message payload is determined by the request operation.
 Therefore the request operation is included in the response: